Skip to main content

 When using the Block Details tab you can also record the materials you need for running that activity.
 Whether it’s stationery, objects, or even software, it’s worth noting the materials you need to effectively run every part of your session.

-Once you’ve added items to the bullet-pointed list in the materials section, you will then be able to find a summary of all the materials you added to your session under the Session Info tab in the right-hand sidebar.
+Once you’ve added items to the bullet-pointed list in the materials section, you will then be able to find a summary of all the materials you added to your session under the Tasks & Materials tab in the right-hand sidebar.

 Adding all of your necessary materials to your session means you can easily see what you might need to prepare or order ahead of running your session.
 No more turning up without enough pens or missing a crucial element of an activity!